bhanupalagati/fake_data_analysis_with_ensembled_hybrid_algorithm/README.md

 # Note
 The documentation is centered on the Django application so find out what you really want and go for that, don't spend time on areas what you don't need.

+# How To Read Documentation
+pdf named "Synoptic_Analysis" is the associated research paper I published, read that if you want to know about the algorithm pdf name "Report Part1 Intro" is just about the author credentials, you can skip it if you want(But it has Table of Contents) pdf name "Report Part2 Main" is complete walk through of the application in a detailed way

+# Hope you get benifited from my research
+# reach me on bhanupalagati@gmail.com if you need any help